Adyen/adyen-flutter/README.md

 You must use [Checkout API](https://docs.adyen.com/api-explorer/Checkout/latest/overview) v71 or later.
 ### Drop-in with Sessions flow:

-1. From your server, make a [`/sessions`](https://docs.adyen.com/api-explorer/Checkout/71/post/sessions) request.
+1. From your backend, make a [`/sessions`](https://docs.adyen.com/api-explorer/Checkout/71/post/sessions) request.

 The response contains:<br>
 - `sessionData`: the payment session data you need to pass to your front end.<br>